Family Violence Involving Persons With Mental Health Issues

 Both parties attempted to explain the situation to the police prosecutors at the first court appearance.
 Unfortunately, the prosecution did not agree and it was adjourned to a contest mention.
 This meant that the client was going to have to return home to Brisbane with this matter still hanging over her head and then return to Melbourne to continue negotiating.
 This only made managing her mental health more difficult.

-Jack contacted the informant to collect further evidence and to have a preliminary discussion.
+We contacted the informant to collect further evidence and to have a preliminary discussion.
 He contacted treating doctors and psychologists.
-He collected a statement of no complaint from his client and then presented this information to the police prosecutor who agreed to withdraw all charges for the client and for her self-represented partner.
+He collected a statement of no complaint from his client and then presented this information to the police prosecutor.

 - A family violence intervention order has been made against the accused; and